Sitray/twitter-clone/README.md

 - Load your own twits at the home page :white_check_mark:
 - Open a single twit :white_check_mark:
 - Navigation from Login, Home Page and Twit its already done :white_check_mark:
+- Auto update Timeline when ther's a new Twit :white_check_mark:

 _TODO:_